 A hypothesis is a tentative assumption about the effect a change might have.

-In CRO talk, this means a working theory (based on your research and data) of something like “If I change X, it will have Y effect.”
+In conversion optimization, this means a working theory (based on your research and data) of something like “If I change X, it will have Y effect.”

 Once you’ve built your list of hypotheses, you need to prioritize that list from most urgent to not-so-pressing.
 We’ll go into this in the next stage, but first, let’s look at the components of a hypothesis.